-- funding given their scale and the road networks and other infrastructure they would have to manage - and would need to be considered in any transition - Central Highlands Council apply higher residential rates per capita than the other Councils in the Catchment. - Scope to retain council administrative and Multiple rating systems proposed to enhance sustainability of both Councils, establish an alternative governance and funding model for the remote and sparsely populated highland communities - Northern Tasmania Development Corporation and the Southern Tasmanian Councils Authority, both to member councils and other councils across the broader region, would be undertaken under the new arrangements - Future status of the significant number of shared or joint arrangements would need to be considered - Consideration of Councils net financial assets to be considered in transitional plan - population base, as well as significant areas of low growth or population decline.
-It is more likely to need to rely more on external shared service arrangements for some specialist functions
+- funding given their scale and the road networks and other infrastructure they would have to manage - and would need to be considered in any transition - Central Highlands Council apply higher residential rates per capita than the other Councils in the Catchment. - enhance sustainability of both Councils, establish an alternative governance and funding model for the remote and sparsely populated highland communities - Consider how services provided by the Tasmania Northern Development Corporation and the Southern Tasmanian Councils Authority, both to member councils and other councils across the broader region, would be undertaken under the new arrangements - shared or joint arrangements would need to be considered - Consideration of Councils net financial assets to be considered in transitional plan - Council B would have a smaller rates and population base, as well as significant areas of low growth or population decline.
+It is more likely to need to rely more on external shared service arrangements for some specialist functions funding models would be easier.